nmur/fightcade-plugin-ping-filter/README.md

 Download `pingFilter.js` from the latest [release](https://github.com/nmur/fightcade-plugin-ping-filter/releases) and place it in your `Fightcade\fc2-electron\resources\app\inject\plugins` directory.

 ## Configuration
-Modify the values to set individual ping limits (in ms) for the user list/matches.
-Set to 0 to disable the filter.
+The default ping limit is 150ms.
+Modify the values to set individual ping limits for the user list/matches.
+Set to 0 to disable the limit.

-Add the following to the plugins\config.json:
+Add the following to the `plugins\config.json`:
 ```json
 {
     "pingFilter": {